 Chapter 16 - Meeting The Goddess

 There are over 100 clickable reference links in the history section of this website.
-Nearly all of them will take you to a Wiki page, which will provide some useful basic information.
-Wiki pages have the advantage of simplicity and convenience, however please be assured that many far more authoritative sources were also employed during the preparation of this website.
+Nearly all of them will take you to a Wiki page, which provides some useful basic information.
+Wiki pages have the advantage of simplicity and convenience, however they sometimes also contain a certain amount of misinformation.
+Please be assured that many far more authoritative sources were also employed, during the preparation of this website.

 The following is a partial list of those sources...

 Here are a few more links to some related reference material...